intel/transfer-learning/README.md

 prompt, or low-code application programming interface (API) calls from a Python script.

-Use your own dataset or select an existing image or text classification dataset listed in the [public datasets](DATASETS.md) documentation.
+Use your own dataset or select an existing image or text dataset listed in the [public datasets](DATASETS.md) documentation.
 Construct your own CLI or API commands for training, evaluation, and optimization using the TensorFlow or PyTorch framework, and finally export your saved model optimized for inference on Intel CPUs.